 The rapid changes in YouTube’s algorithms over the past 3 years have left many confused.
 Even veteran YouTubers get confused about how it works and getting views has become harder in the present day scenario.
 That being said, it isn’t impossible to get millions of views on YouTube.
 YouTube, if done right, is still the best way to market a brand.

-Why is it harder to get views on YouTube in 2019?
+Why is it getting harder to get views on YouTube?

 Keeping aside the changes that have been made to the algorithm, it comes down to a simple factor: YouTube’s mammoth-sized user base and creator base.
 More than 300 hours of videos are uploaded every minute to YouTube and hardly 5-10% of videos uploaded on YouTube reach a million views.
 That may seem like an insignificant figure but given the number of videos on the website, it’s a commendable number.
 The controversies also hurt the reputation and brand image of YouTube.
 How YouTube dealt with them was poor and the following panic hurt its creators.
 The mess took time to clean and even today, YouTube denies its mistakes.
 It made it harder to earn from the platform but it’s not exactly a dealbreaker.
 Once you’re set on YouTube, it becomes easier.